7 Magical Places in the US That Have Snow All Year Round

 Amazing Places in America That Have Snow All Year Round

-Visiting Mount Baker-Snoqualmie national forest last July turned out to be a complete surprise.
+Visiting North Cascades National Park last July turned out to be a complete surprise.

-We drove to Lake Ann Trailhead with a goal to hike all the way into the wilderness to get closer to Mount Shuksan but instead confined ourselves to walking in the snow near the parking lot.
+We drove to Lake Ann Trailhead with a goal to hike all the way to Mount Shuksan but instead confined ourselves to walking in the snow near the parking lot.

 Inyo National Forest, California

-Inyo National Forest, in the eastern part of California state, which is part of Yosemite national park, keeps attracting skiers and ice climbers year-round.
+Inyo National Forest, in the eastern part of California in the Sierra Nevada, which is part of Yosemite (one of the best national parks), keeps attracting skiers and ice climbers year-round.
 Simply because it is all year round skiing destination.

 To be able to see and enjoy snow in summer, head to Saddlebag lake, walk around it (less than 3 miles) or take a boat to get across and hike to North Peak.
 You’ll be getting more and more snow while hiking up to the peak.